All Episodes

 Bill Clinton, a master of packaging.

-Barack Obama may be the master of packaging.
+Barack Obama, maybe the master of packaging.

-Because uh, I mean, Bill Clinton packaged what he actually had going for him and made it attractive and made it resistant to all manner of things that might have ruined people of lesser political skill.
+Because, I mean, Bill Clinton packaged what he actually had going for him and made it attractive and made it resistant to all manner of things that might have ruined people of lesser political skill.

 Ronald Reagan packaged the appeal that he had and portrayed it as what it was.

-Optimistic, uh uh unapologetic conservatism.
+Optimistic, unapologetic conservatism.

-Barack Obama, wow, was available was was uh was uh able to uh take an enormous box that contained virtually nothing and make it something people wanted with uh with such desire uh they w we have got to we've got to have hope.
+Barack Obama, wow, was available, was able to take an enormous box that contained virtually nothing and make it something people wanted with such desire.

-We've got to have change, w without in many cases, one molecule of knowing what those words meant, what he meant when he said them, and what the hope and the change would actually involve.
+Without, in many cases, one molecule of knowing what those words meant, what he meant when he said them, and what the hope and the change would actually involve.

 Well, you know now.

-And part of the reason that presidential index isn't quite as sunny as it once was, and I don't pretend they're a bunch of people who are diehard Obama fans who are now saying, Oh my God, what about that?
+And I don't pretend there are a bunch of people who are die-hard Obama fans who are now saying, oh my God, what about that?

 Might be a couple, but there's some who have been in the middle, the folks I mentioned a couple of minutes ago who said, let's give the guy a chance.

-Well, they have given the guy a chance, and they are done.
+Well, they have given the guy a chance and they are done.

 They are out.